 #3 – Import Data from Text File to Excel

 In almost all the corporates whenever you ask the data from the IT team they will write a query and get the file in text format.
 TEXT file data isn’t the ready format to use in excel we need to make some kind of modifications of work on it.
-Follow the below steps to import the data from TEXT file to Excel.

 Step 1: Go to the DATA tab and click on From Text.